Latest: July 18th To develop new control strategies and kite designs we have developed a new kite/drone physics simulation. Detailed description.

 What are you making?

-We build a new type of wind turbine that consists of very large fixed wing kites that can generate energy using a fraction of the material a traditional wind turbine requires.
-This translates to lower costs and simpler maintenance.
+We build a new type of wind turbine that utilises drone technology to autonomously control a flying wing tethered to the ground.
+The Airbone Wind Turbine (AWT) can generate energy using a fraction of the material a Conventional Wind Turbine (CWT) requires.
+This translates into lower costs and simpler maintenance.

 In case you have unanswered technical questions we have tried to answer most of them on up front critical questions